front-end-intermediate/session-2/readme.md

 SASS Features:

-* error checking ➜
+* error checking
-* 🔧: watch for errors and messages in the terminal if it looks like the CSS is not being processed
+* 📌 watch for errors and messages in the terminal if it looks like the CSS is not being processed
 * variables
+* imports
-* imports and structure
+* better structure and more

 Create `_variables.scss` in an new `scss > imports` folder

 Add `@import "imports/variables";` to the top of styles.scss

-Add to variables:
+Add badass to variables as well as:
 ```
 $break-five: 81.25em;
 // 1300px